Building » Bishop’s Stortford – St Joseph and the English Martyrs

 • In the south ‘transept’ is a shrine to St Theresa of Lisieux (1873-97), set up in 1937.

-• Alongside the gallery, by the side entrance to the north, is plain Classical marble wall monument to Fr Vassall-Phillips, who died at sea in 1932, and a marble monument to Redemptorists who have served the mission and parish over the years.
+• Alongside the gallery, by the side entrance to the north, is a plain classical marble wall monument to Fr Vassall-Phillips, who died at sea in 1932, and a marble monument to Redemptorists serving the mission and parish over the years.

 • The nave seating consists of modern benches, replacing the original chairs shown in older photographs.

-• The Stations of the Cross are large polychrome pieces in quatrefoil frames, brought here from the 1900 church, and not sitting particularly well in their new setting, either in terms of style or size.
+• The Stations of the Cross are large polychrome pieces in quatrefoil frames, brought here from the 1900 church.

 List description (church and monastery)